mytestbed/labwiki/README.md

     $LABWIKI_TOP/install_plugin https://github.com/mytestbed/labwiki_experiment_plugin.git some_other_branch_or_tag

+## Upgrade & Redeployment

+You probably noticed that we run everything from the source, so for re-deployment, simply go to each relative repository directory, update the repo by:

+    cd <code repository>

+Assuming that you have some local changes in the repository directory

+    git stash

+Assuming your origin is set to official LabWiki reposoitory

+    git fetch origin

+Assuming that you are in master branch and try to merge with master branch

+    git merge origin/master

+This will bring your previous local changes back

+    git stash pop

+Then re-run whatever you need to run.

+_Because we run everything from the source, PLEASE report the git commit id whenever you need to report issues_

 ## Configuration

 All the site specific configurations are captured in a YAML file which is provided at startup through